No More Stories...

-No More Stories Are Told Today, I'm Sorry They Washed Away // No More Stories, The World Is Grey, I'm Tired, Let's Wash Away, often shortened down to No More Stories..., is the fifth studio album by the Danish band Mew.
+No More Stories... is the fifth studio album by the Danish alternative rock band Mew.
 It was released in Scandinavia on 17 August, the United Kingdom on 24 August, the United States on 25 August, and Japan on 26 August 2009.

-No More Stories... is produced by Rich Costey who also produced their breakthrough album Frengers, and is the band's first album as an official three-piece after bass player Johan Wohlert left to spend time with his family, before rejoining the band prior to the release of + -.
+Released on Columbia Records and produced by Rich Costey, who also did their breakthrough record Frengers, it is the band's first album as a trio after bassist Johan Wohlert left in 2006 to spend time with his family.
+As Wohlert rejoined Mew in 2014, it is the band's only album to not feature him.

+The album became Mew's first to reach number one in Denmark.
+It was also their first (and only) album to chart in the United States, at number 130.

+Background

 According to lead vocalist Jonas Bjerre, this album is happier, "dancier", and more upbeat than its predecessor, And the Glass Handed Kites, which had a dark theme of fear.

-Bjerre explained the unusually long title of the album to Gaffa: "We originally wanted a short title for the album but we couldn't find sufficiently redemptive words.
-The final title is the lyrics to the short intermezzo 'Hawaii Dream', and when Bo [Madsen] suggested that we used the complete text as a title it didn't take him long to convince Silas [Utke Graae Jørgensen] and myself.
-It was like finding the missing piece in a puzzle".